[ veyn ]

 Ornithology. the web of a feather.

 Navigation, Surveying. either of two fixed projections for sighting an alidade or the like.

-Archery. feather (def 5).
+Archery. feather (def.
+5).

 Origin of vane

-Examples from the Web for vaned
+Example sentences from the Web for vane

 I'm now vaned from all such vanities; for what are all those rarities and vagaries to the glory that shall be revealed hereafter?The Expedition of Humphry Clinker|Tobias Smollett

 Also called: weather vane, wind vane a flat plate or blade of metal mounted on a vertical axis in an exposed position to indicate wind direction

 any one of the flat blades or sails forming part of the wheel of a windmill

 any flat or shaped plate used to direct fluid flow, esp a stator blade in a turbine, etc

 a fin or plate fitted to a projectile or missile to provide stabilization or guidance

 ornithol the flat part of a feather, consisting of two rows of barbs on either side of the shaft

 - a sight on a quadrant or compass